The Power of your Smile in the City | CAP City Dental

 A smile is highly persuasive in getting people to like us, agree with us and say yes.
 A smile shows warmth, empathy and co-operation.
 Deep down, people want to be liked – and smiling makes them feel this.

-Telephones-sales experts insist that you should smile when you make a phone call to help establish rapport.
+Telesales experts insist you should smile when you make a phone call to help establish rapport.
 It’s even more important to smile when you meet somebody face-to-face – whether you are in a personal or business situation.

 When we smile we show our teeth.
 When we smile really openly we show even more teeth.
 So if we want to show our teeth and give our smile full impact, they had better look nice.